herimanana301/Potikena-cli/README.md

 Potikena is a simple command-line tool that allows you to easily download videos from various social media platforms.
 Whether it's a captivating Facebook/Instagram Video, an entertaining TikTok video, or a must-watch YouTube clip, Potikena has you covered!

-<b>Note for YouTube: Due to restrictions on YouTube, use the URL obtained from the "Share" button on the video page, as the navigation bar link won't work.</b>
+💡<b>Note for YouTube: Due to restrictions on YouTube, use the URL obtained from the "Share" button on the video page, as the navigation bar link won't work.</b>💡

 ![Potikena ScreenShot](./screenshot/main.png)